What Is Healthcare Law?

 Stark Law

-The Stark Law prohibits doctors from referring patients on Medicare or Medicaid to an entity that the doctor (or immediate family member) is an owner of.
-For example, a doctor cannot refer a patient to a nursing home he partially owns.
 The Stark Law is designed to remove the incentives for making unnecessary referrals.
-A health care attorney can help you analyze if a referral would violate the law.
-The Stark Law also has some exceptions which might apply, so meeting with an attorney can help immensely.
+A healthcare attorney can help you analyze if a referral would violate the law.
+The Stark Law also has some exceptions that might apply, so meeting with an attorney can help immensely.

-An experienced health care attorney provides essential representation to any medical provider facing civil or criminal sanctions for violations.
+An experienced healthcare attorney provides essential representation to any medical provider facing civil or criminal sanctions for violations.

 To uncover fraud, government regulators and private payors increasingly rely on audits.
-Very few health care providers will escape an audit, which is time-consuming and potentially invasive.
+Very few healthcare providers will escape an audit, which is time-consuming and potentially invasive.
 Many investigators will request more documents than they are entitled to.
-A health care attorney can protect your business by negotiating the scope of the audit and reviewing documents before you hand them over.
+A healthcare attorney can protect your business by negotiating the scope of the audit and reviewing documents before you hand them over.
 An attorney can also defend you and your practice in a hearing or in court.

 The audit process is burdensome, and the appeals process is confusing.
 They require attorneys with the experience to marshal evidence, coordinate expert witnesses, and streamline the audit process.
 If you accidentally submitted inaccurate bills, an attorney could defend you against any allegation of fraud.

-Compliance and regulatory violations are serious risks that hospitals and other health care providers face.
-To manage that risk, you should hire a health care attorney to help create a compliance program for your practice.
-These programs are essential because they create a general culture of compliance and inform your employees of what steps they must take.
-Compliance programs also show your hospital or practice is making a good faith effort to follow all regulations, which matters if the government investigates you.
+Compliance and regulatory violations pose serious risks to hospitals and other healthcare providers.
+To manage that risk, you should hire a healthcare attorney to help create a compliance program for your practice.
+These programs are essential because they foster a culture of compliance and inform your employees of the steps they must take.

 If you suspect your practice has committed compliance violations, an internal investigation can help you get ahead of any regulatory or criminal proceedings.
-A health care attorney can perform a confidential investigation to help you root out the source of regulatory violations.
+A healthcare attorney can perform a confidential investigation to help you root out the source of regulatory violations.

 Patient Privacy

-Numerous laws protect patient privacy and severely penalize doctors for violations.
+Numerous laws protect patient privacy and severely penalize doctors who violate them.
 The Health Insurance Portability and Accountability Act (HIPAA) is the primary federal law in this space.
 HIPAA led to national standards to protect sensitive health information from disclosure unless a patient gave consent.
-HIPAA also led to the creation of security rules which require that covered healthcare develop safeguards for patient privacy.
-A company cannot comply with HIPAA unless it makes serious efforts to train employees to handle sensitive patient information.

 The Department of Health and Human Services (HHS) Office for Civil Rights reviews HIPAA violations.
 Penalties are steep.
 The severity will depend on whether you knew of the violation and whether you could have prevented it with due diligence.
 The most severe offenses are for willful neglect of the rules.
-Adjusted for inflation, minor violations currently carry a $127 fine as a minimum, up to an approximately $64,00 maximum for severe offenses.
-It’s also possible to receive multiple violations per year, up to a certain limit.
-Criminal penalties are also possible, with serious violations resulting in 10 years in prison.

-If you are a healthcare provider or other covered entity, you should hire a health care attorney to ensure your practice complies with HIPAA.
+If you are a healthcare provider or other covered entity, you should hire a healthcare attorney to ensure your practice complies with HIPAA.
 This compliance can help you avoid potentially devastating fines.

-Professional Licensing & Credentialing
+Professional Licensing and Credentialing

-A health care attorney can advise you on the application process or defend you in front of the licensing board if you are facing a complaint.
+A healthcare attorney can advise you on the application process or defend you in front of the licensing board if you are facing a complaint.

-Lawsuits are common in the health care industry.
+Lawsuits are common in the healthcare industry.
 Many high-stakes disputes could potentially force your practice into liquidation, and even minor disputes can damage your reputation in the community.
-A seasoned health care attorney can represent you in various sorts of litigation:
+A seasoned healthcare attorney can represent you in various sorts of litigation:

 - Government investigations